max-4711/ez-event-push/README.md

         services.Add("https://my-random-hostname:4711/notificationHub/", "MyProject.CommonCode");
     }

 This example code will expect your server to receive push data from at `https://my-random-hostname:4711/notificationHub/` and will search for the type definitions of received events by default in `MyProject.CommonCode`.
-Considering the sample sender setup above, your class YourDataClassOrDomainEvent should be within a project named `MyProject.CommonCode`, whose assembly needs to be accessible by the receiver.
-You can bypass this behaviour - see chapter "Advanced" for more information on this topic.
+Considering the sample sender setup above, your class `YourDataClassOrDomainEvent` should be within a project named `MyProject.CommonCode`, whose assembly needs to be accessible by the receiver code.
+If your notification classes are within an assembly shared by sender and receiver, you should just be fine.
+You can also bypass this behaviour - see chapter "Advanced" for more information on this topic.

 You are now ready to consume the received events!
 Just get a `IPushNotificationHandler` instance from the IoC container and call the `Subscribe` method.
 Provide the type of the data you're expecting to receive -in our previous example `YourDataClassOrDomainEvent`- and a callback with it as parameter, which will be executed upon data arrival.
 That's it.

 When subscribing, you will get `DataNotificationSubscription` object in return as kind of token for your subscription.
-The subscription can be cancelled by calling the `CancelSubscription` and passing this `DataNotificationSubscription` object.
-As an alternative, you can also cause the subscription to be cancelled by simply disposing the obtained `DataNotificationSubscription` object.
+The subscription can be cancelled by calling the `CancelSubscription` method of the `IPushNotificationHandler` instance and passing the obtained `DataNotificationSubscription` object.
+As an alternative, you can also cause the subscription to be cancelled by simply disposing your `DataNotificationSubscription` object.

-If you are for example using it to update a page within a Blazor project, your code could possibly look like this:
+If you for example want to update a page within a Blazor project with the push notifications, your code could possibly look like this:

     @page "/sample"
     @using Push4711.Receiver